james5635/styleguide/go/guide.md

 Local variables are considered [unexported] for the purpose of choosing the initial capitalization.
 > [!TIP]
-> This imply that — For single-word name, it use Mixed or mixed.
+> This imply that — For single-word name, it use `Mixed` or `mixed`.
 For further detail, it depend on the further detail.
 Because we have seen the implication is used in this style guide example and in go source code.

 <!--#include file="/go/g3doc/style/includes/special-name-exception.md"-->